 Common Causes of Forklift Accidents

-Operating forklifts is an inherently dangerous activity because forklifts are often used in enclosed areas where other workers are present.
+Operating forklifts is inherently dangerous because forklifts are often used in enclosed areas where other workers are present.
 Common causes of accidents include:

 - Inexperience or lack of training